nager/Nager.Date/.github/CONTRIBUTING.md

 - Implement `ISubdivisionCodesProvider`
 - Assign `SubdivisionCodes` to the holiday

-## Complex Holiday Rules
+### Complex Holiday Rules

-If a holiday has complex logic (e.g. different rules per year, conditional dates, or special cases), it must be extracted into a separate private method.
+For holidays involving complex logic (e.g., year-dependent rules, specific conditions, or astronomical calculations), **extract the logic into a separate private method.**

-This improves readability, maintainability, and testability.

 Example:
 ```cs